 -Adapted from UT-Austin Student Organization Manual

 There are many resources on campus that can help you assess the risk and determine appropriate responses.
 The University has dedicated personnel with expertise in risk management in the Risk Management Department and the Office of the Vice President and General Counsel.
+Access to these resouces may vary based on an organization's status as either an SSO or VSO.

 Insurance by Classification